 Student Societies and Professional Organizations

 Students from this major as well as any interested students on campus may participate in the Horticulture, Agronomy, and Student Chapter of the American Society of Landscape Architects (SASLA) clubs sponsored by the Department of Plant Science and Landscape Architecture.

 Scholarships and Financial Assistance

-Several scholarships and awards are available to PLSC students.
+Many scholarships and awards are available to PSLA students.
 Contact the Associate Dean's office at 301-405-2078 for additional information.
-The Department also maintains a listing of scholarships.
-Contact the Executive Administrative Assistant in 2104A Plant Sciences, 301-405-4356 for additional information.
+The department also maintains a listing of scholarships.
+Contact the executive administrative assistant in 2104A Plant Sciences, 301-405-4356 for additional information on these scholarships.

 The Office of Student Financial Aid (OSFA) administers all types of federal, state and institutional financial assistance programs and, in cooperation with other university offices, participates in the awarding of scholarships to deserving students.
 For information, visit: http://financialaid.umd.edu.